What is a Local Offer?

 The purpose of a local offer is to enable parents and carers to see clearly what services are available for children with SEND in your area and how to access them.
 The following questions and answers form our local offer and shows how Little Dragons provide for children with special educational needs and disabilities.

-We are an Ofsted Outstanding Early Years Provider since June 2013.
+We are an Ofsted Good Early Years Provider.

 How do we promote British Values: